sthagen/VirusTotal-vt-cli/doc/vt_file_collections.md

 ## vt file collections

-Returns the collections related to the file.
+Returns the collections related to the IOC.

 ```
 vt file collections [hash] [flags]